Section 29-10 District PUD, planned unit development.

 e.
 Withdraw the application.

-in conformance with the ordinance approving the PUD zoning, for a public hearing by the
+which is in conformance with the ordinance approving the PUD zoning, for a public hearing by

-commission.
-The procedures for application, review and public hearing on a PUD development
+the commission.
+The procedures for application, review and public hearing on a PUD site

-plan shall be the same as for the rezoning.
-After the public hearing, the commission shall forward
+development plan shall be the same as for the rezoning except that a public hearing shall only

-the PUD development plan to the council with its recommendations.
-The council shall take
+forward the PUD site development plan to the council with its recommendations.

-action to approve, approve with conditions, or disapprove the plan.
+shall take action on to approve, approve with conditions, or disapprove the

 (0.1) of an acre.